sadmankiba/bendability/docs/Motifs.md

 ### Exp 1.3 Motif enrichment in boundaries
 #### Research question
-- Are any motifs that is provided by model enriched in boundaries compared to whole chromosome?
+- Are any motifs, provided by model, enriched in boundaries compared to whole chromosome?

 #### Procedure
+Distrib of scores of all motifs in regions.
+Box plot.[C3][F3, F4]

 #### Observation
+- No observable difference in score distribution between boundaries and whole chromosome.

+#### Future Direction
+- Find mathematically which motifs have highest difference in score distributions between boundary and whole chromosome.
+- Compare between boundaries and domains.

 ### Exp 1.2 Motif contribution comparison of non-bndry and bndry NDRs